Old Havana was declared Heritage of the Humanity in 1981.

 Together with the Floridita, one of the most famous bars of the Havana.
 On the counter there is a legend that he says ” Hemingway was taking here his Mojito “

-Sit down in Bodeguita del Medio and enjoy this only atmosphere.
-His racks are full of visitors’ recollections like Hemingway, Fidel Castro, Paul Neruda or Salvador Allende between others, which took a Mojito in his bar of tin.
+Sit in the Bodeguita del Medio and enjoy that unique atmosphere.
+Their shelves are filled with memories of visitors like Hemingway, Fidel Castro, Pablo Neruda or Salvador Allende among others, who took a Mojito in their tin bar.

 His walls are covered of thousands of signatures that the tourists are leaving to his step along this so emblematic place.
 His food, though slightly expensive, it is good.